jvshahid/mock4go/README.md

-I decided to take a different approach after using [gocov](https://github.com/axw/gocov) and being inspired by their approach. gomock will create an instrumented copy of the code and run go test using the new copy.
-This allows gomock to insert code to intercept function calls and do some interesting stuff.
+I decided to take a different approach after using [gocov](https://github.com/axw/gocov) and being inspired by their approach. mock4go will create an instrumented copy of the code and run go test using the new copy.
+This allows mock4go to insert code to intercept function calls and do some interesting stuff.

 ## Disclaimer